OddThumb/xrbgc/README.md

 ││
 │(Choose route A or B)
 ││
-│├┬─(3-A) If sources need to be filtered by 'significance', │││       (Filtered source_list_sigma3.0.fits will have less number of sources) │││   > FilterSigma [-h] --input "merged/wavdet/source_list.fits" \
+│├┬─(3-A) if sources need to be filtered by 'significance', │││       (Filtered source_list_sigma3.0.fits will have less number of sources) │││   > FilterSigma [-h] --input "merged/wavdet/source_list.fits" \
 │││                      --sigma 3 (default) \